lanl/CLAMR/README.md

 Contributions to CLAMR are welcomed as long as they do not substantially change the nature of the code.

-To build the CLAMR executables
+To build the CLAMR executables.
+CLAMR now used cmake for its builds

-./configure

-use ./configure --help to see all the options available.
-The most common are
- --disable-opengl: to disable the real-time graphics
- --enable-mpe: enables the mpe real-time graphics instead of the opengl
+// In-tree build
+cmake .
+// out-of-tree build
+cmake <path-to-source>

+// Optimized build (part optimized RelWithDebInfo is default) cmake -DCMAKE_BUILD_TYPE=release .
+// Graphics options (OpenGL is the default) cmake -DGRAPHICS_TYPE=[None|OpenGL|MPE] <path-to-source>

 There are two real-time graphics packages.
 The default is OpenGL.
 An alternative real-time graphics package uses MPE.
-To use this package, configure with "./configure --enable-mpe".
+To use this package, configure with "cmake -DGRAPHICS_TYPE=MPE".
 The OpenGL option is automatically turned off when selecting MPE.
 MPE is part of the MPICH package from Argonne National Laboratory.
 It usually is not on a system and will need to be installed.
 A setup script and version 1.9.1 of the MPE package are available in the download directory.

 make

-Six executables are currently built.
+Seven executables are currently built.
 The first four are "standalone" versions which run one implementation of the routines

 clamr: Calls the MPI/GPU versions of each call.
 Option to check the results against